termux/termux-packages/CONTRIBUTING.md

   so on.

   Packaging modules for Perl, Ruby, Node.js, Python is problematic, especially when it comes to cross-compiling native extensions.

-Also remember that disk space on our server is *finite*, so it is better to keep room for the more important things.
+- **Not taking too much disk space**

+  The size of resulting package should be less than 100 MiB.

+  Since software is being compiled for 4 CPU architectures (aarch64, arm, i686, x86_64), effective disk usage is 4 times bigger than size of single .deb file.
+We are limited on disk space and prefer many small packages over one big.

+  Exceptions are made on individual basis and only for packages providing important functionality.

 - **Not serving duplicated functionality**